HaniAmmar/Qentem-Engine/README.md

 -   General
     -   Cross platform, header only and self-contained; no external libraries is needed.
     -   Supports UTF-8, UTF-16 and UTF-32.
-    -   Supports 32-bit and 64-bit architecture, little and big endian.
+    -   Supports 32-bit and 64-bit architecture, little and big-endian.
     -   Low memory usage.
     -   No exceptions (try, catch and throw).